ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Additional Method Details

 With this weighting scheme, given a new primitive layout, we can produce new vertex positions.
 We calculate the local position of each vertex with respect to each new cuboid placement, and then average these positions with respect to the cuboid weighting distribution.
 Note, that in this scheme, the face structure of the mesh does not change.

 Our formulation does not currently support removing or adding parts, so we assume that program edits change only positions and or the dimensions of the cuboids.
-This editing scheme could be replaced with other, more sophisticated solutions (\cite{Uday_deform}), or be improved by adding in regularization terms (\cite{ARAP_modeling:2007}) but as demonstrated in Figure 5 (b) of the main paper, this simple approach already works well enough to produce compelling sets of edits.
+This editing scheme could be replaced with other, more sophisticated solutions (\cite{Uday_deform}), or be improved by adding in regularization terms (\cite{ARAP_modeling:2007}) but as demonstrated in Figure~\ref{fig:edit_geom}, this simple approach already works well enough to produce compelling sets of edits.